Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Discussion

+Missing data is another significant challenge in wearable data analysis, especially when studying younger populations or during shorter monitoring periods.
+Although accelerometers generally provide more consistent data quality, smartphone-based tracking of physical activity often introduces greater variability and data gaps, which complicate the reliability of analyses.
+Addressing these issues necessitates the development of innovative methods and stringent criteria specifically tailored to smartphone-derived data to ensure data integrity.
+Implementing these approaches is essential for producing accurate and robust results when applying distributional representations of physical activity as both predictor and response variables.

-The analysis of complex statistical objects in biomedical science provides an excellent opportunity to create new clinical biomarkers that enrich the information more than existing variables that monitor the health and evolution of diseases.
-Distributional representations are a significant advancement in digital medicine \cite{javaid2022medicine} as a digital biomarker \cite{zhang2022two, matabuena2020glucodensities}.
-However, the generality of techniques introduced, provides users the opportunity to use the methods developed here with other complex statistical objects such as connectivity graphs, shape, and directional objects that can introduce new clinical findings in a broad list of clinical situations for example in the brain and phylogenetic tree analysis \cite{relion2019network,zhou2021dynamic,nye2017principal,doi:10.1080/01621459.2021.1917416,doi:10.1080/01621459.2021.1917416, yuan2012local}.
-Furthermore, with the increasing analysis of large cohorts with richer designs such as complex survey design, the methods provided here will gain more popularity among practitioners, and the use of complex statistical objects will undoubtedly be a daily statistical practice in biomedical applications.
+` The analysis of complex statistical objects in biomedical science provides an excellent opportunity to create new clinical biomarkers that enrich those available for medical decision-making beyond those commonly used to monitor the health and evolution of diseases.
+For example, distributional representations are a significant advance in digital medicine as a digital biomarker.
+However, the generality of techniques introduced also enables the application of the methods developed here to other complex statistical objects such as connectivity graphs, shapes, and directional objects.
+These methods have potential to introduce new clinical findings in a broad list of clinical situations, for example in neuroimaging and in phylogenetic tree analysis \cite{relion2019network,zhou2021dynamic,nye2017principal,dubey2022modeling,yuan:12}.
+Furthermore, with the increasing availability of data from large cohort studies, such as from longitudinal surveys with carefully designed subpopulation sampling weights, the methods provided here will gain more popularity among practitioners.
+The use of complex statistical objects will undoubtedly enhance daily statistical practice in biomedical applications.